waku-org/specs/standards/core/enr.md

 Supported key type is `secp256k1` only.

-In the future, an extension of this specification could be made to support other elliptic curve cryptography such as `ed25519`.
+Support for other elliptic curve cryptography such as `ed25519` MAY be used.

 ### `waku2` ENR key